jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_02_configure_environment_teams_voice.md

 6. Under **Notification mode**, select **Send notification only**: A Teams chat message is sent to the users and groups that you specify.

-7. In **Users and groups for emergency calls notifications**, enter Isaiah and then select Isaiah Langer and select **Add**.
+7. In **Users and groups for emergency calls notifications**, enter Alex and then select Alex Wilbur and select **Add**.

 8. Select **Apply**.

 9. Leave the browser open in the **Microsoft Teams admin center** at the end of this task.

-You have successfully setup notifications for Isaiah Langer whenever emergency calls are made.
+You have successfully setup notifications for Alex Wilbur whenever emergency calls are made.

 ## Exercise 4: Configure voice policies